 Continue following the obvious trail to the summit.

 Once you summit the first false peak named Chinscraper, you’ll see two big cairn markings.
 These mark the confluence of two trail: Kay's Creek Ridge and the Great Western Trail.
 N 41.05.568 W 111.51.601

 You will now find out that the high point you've been viewing the entire duration of climbing is Chinscraper -- and there is an entire mountain behind (and taller) than this false summit.

 Both trails continue on the ridgeline, curving south than east.
 Eventually there is no “trail”, but the route is obvious.
 Just aim for the highest point.

 Layton peak is 4.07 miles from the trailhead 9,681 elevation.
-From the top you can look west toward the cities of Mountain Green and Morgan.
+From the top you can look east toward the cities of Mountain Green and Morgan.
 The “back side” of the Wasatch Mountains at this location is very remote and unspoiled.
 In summer of 2014 three mountain goats were seen by the author near the peak.
 There are also mysterious orange dots painted along the ridgeline which are fun to explore going north.

 After savoring the summit, it is possible to hike along the ridge line north or south.
 It is not difficult to summit a few more high points.

 If you find yourself needing fluids, there is a spring approximately 2 miles north on the Great Western Trail.